karx/karx.github.io/SmartBike/Specs/README.md

 ## Database/Server Design

 This section should describe the design of the database or data hosting environment.
 The database is the repository where all of the data utilized by the system resides.
-It is important that the design achieves interoperability between the user facing portion of the system and the background data.
+It is important that the design achieves interoperability between the user-facing portion of the system and the background data.
 This section should describe how the database is designed/configured to achieve this.
 Depending on the complexity of the system, diagrams showing the database design and/or the relationship between the database and the user interface may be helpful.
 It is also possible that this section references another document(s) which may contain more detailed technical data.

 ## Hardware and Software Detailed Design
 > This portion of the system design document should describe the design of the hardware and software in more detailed terms.
-In the event that system utilizes the existing design of the hardware or software, it may not be necessary to restate the existing design in detailed terms.
+In the event that the system utilizes the existing design of the hardware or software, it may not be necessary to restate the existing design in detailed terms.
 Again, like many other sections, the contents of this section may depend upon the complexity of the system design.
 The more complex, generally the more explanation and detail is required to communicate the design.
 Systems with a high level of complexity may require diagrams and/or conceptual illustrations to more easily convey understanding.

 ### Hardware: